The majority of poisonings throughout the nation, involve children under the age of 5.

 Of the calls to the Poison Center

-- 50% of calls to the poison center involve children under the age of 5
+- 43% of calls involve children under the age of 5

 - 78% do not require a visit to a doctor or hospital